 Each message you send automatically includes a direct link to your SportsRecruits profile.
 Coaches are only one click away from seeing your potential as a student-athlete, so make sure you keep your profile accurate and up to date.
 Our system tracks when a college coach views your profile, watches your highlight video, skills video, or opens up your transcript!

 The SportsRecruits messaging system is an efficient way for you to reach out to college coaches.
-Our database has ever college coaches email address in the nation.
-You no longer need to dig through athletic college websites to find college coaches contact information.
-You simply type in the name of the school and drop down list will appear with the coaches names.
+Our database has every college coach's email address in the nation.
+You no longer need to dig through college athletic websites to find college coaches contact information.
+You simply type in the name of the school and a drop down list will appear with the coaches names.

 To learn how you should be using the SportsRecruits messaging system check out our article, “How to Use the Messaging System”.